 This year 826 co-founder Dave Eggers was awarded the prestigious Heinz Award honoring — among other things — his commitment to young people through the 826 chapters.

-2009 — Over 6,000 students participated in our programming during the school year.
-We erected the Young Writers’ Wall to showcase their hard work and spark.
+2009 — We erected the Young Writers’ Wall to showcase our After-School Tutoring students’ hard work and spark.
 The exhibit rotates twice yearly and features five students with a portrait, some writing samples, and rich details that illuminate their personality.

-2010 — The eighth 826 chapter launched in Washington, D.C.
+2010 — The seventh 826 chapter launched in Washington, D.C.
 Our model had grown to serve over 22,000 students annually from coast to coast.

 2012 — On August 26, 2012, we held our third annual Write-a-thon and at 8:26 PM, we ended the celebration with a toast to our first ten years of student programs.

-2013 — In the fall of 2013, we launched a new after-school program at Buena Vista Horace Mann School on Valencia Street to tutor third- and fourth-graders on their writing skills.
+2013 — In the fall of 2013, we launched a new after-school program at Buena Vista Horace Mann, a bilingual K–8 school on Valencia Street, to tutor third- and fourth-graders on their writing skills.

 2014 — We debuted a brand new Writers’ Room at Mission High School at the start of the 2014 school year, and expanded our Buena Vista Horace Mann annex program to include third-, fourth-, and fifth grades.
 We also reached some publishing milestones, celebrating 10 years of the Straight Up News at Everett Middle School, printing the 50th issue of the Valencia Bay-Farer, our in-house student newspaper, and publishing the 20th volume of the 826 Quarterly.